sasilver75/obsidian/FineWeb.md

 ### The ==data processing pipeline== consists of:
 1. URL Filtering: Removing documents originating from malicious and NSFW websites, using both block-list as well as subwords detection.
-2. `Trafilatura` text extraction on the raw HTML from CommonCrawl's warc files.
+2. `Trafilatura` text extraction on the raw HTML from CommonCrawl's warc files (Web ARChive format).
 	- A Python package and command-line tool designed to gather text from the web, including discovery, extraction, and text-processing components.
 Main uses are web crawling, downloads, scraping, and extraction of texts.
 3. `FastText` language filter: Removing any document with an `en` language score lower than .65.
 4. Quality filtering